 The difference, he believes, lies in the "enormous network of volunteers available in our homes, who enhance the quality of care."
+He calls attention to a recent year in which "some 1,650 people volunteered more than 118,000 hours of service at our 10 retirement villages and the various community services for older persons."

-He calls attention to a recent year in which "some 1,650 people volunteered more than 118,000 hours of service at our 10 retirement villages and the senior centers."
-This volunteerism provides "more attention, the offering of more activities, transportation, and human compassion" than can be provided by the forprofits.
+This volunteerism, he says, provides "more attention, the offering of more activities, transportation, and human compassion" than can be provided by the for-profits.